ErichDylus/Smart-Contract-Resources/Legal.md

 Digital signatures utilizing DLT or in a blockchain context do not yet have meaningful judicial precedent.
 However, a signature under public key encryption is likely to follow the same evaluations as a simple e-signature (such as a digitally signed PDF or merely an email with a designated name): did the signer actually execute, and did the signed have the intention to do so, the capability to do so, and the authority to do so?

 ## Arbitration, Dispute Resolution, and Litigation
 Smart contracts, or traditional contracts leveraging smart contract technology for certain terms or conditions therein, may integrate any traditional jurisdictional or dispute settlement clauses.
-However, Blockchain-based arbitration, as currently being tested and developed by OpenLaw, may present some interesting legal intricacies when the points to be arbitrated are non-binary or non-discrete, or in the instance of mistaken award.
-This is a process whose development we are closely monitoring.
+However, Blockchain-based arbitration may present some interesting legal intricacies when the points to be arbitrated are non-binary or non-discrete, or in the instance of mistaken award.

-JAMS, a member of the Accord Project, is the first institutional ADR provider to create supportive protocols for disputes arising from blockchain smart contracts.
-Draft JAMS rules and clauses are being vetted by industry experts and potential users, and are available for review and comment upon request to JAMS.

 ## DAOs